UweGerdes/docker-nginx/README.md

 ## Open Page

 Open [http://localhost:3080/](http://localhost:3080/) in your preferred browser - you should see the /htdocs/index.html content.
 Change the file and reload it.

+## Known Problems

+Internal redirection (e.g. rewriting, index.php in subdirectories) is not possible with this sites-enabled/default - the external port 3080 is lost and it is not known inside the container.